Skip to main content

 Park History

-Zacharovanyy Kray was established in 2009 to protect the unique volcanic Carpathian landscape and its associated ecosystems.
-The designation recognized the geological distinctiveness of the volcanic mountains within the broader Carpathian chain and the need to protect the thermal springs and old-growth forests from development and logging.
+Zacharovanyy Kray was established on 21 May 2009 to protect the unique volcanic Carpathian landscape and its associated ecosystems.
+[1] The designation recognized the geological distinctiveness of the volcanic mountains within the broader Carpathian chain and the need to protect the thermal springs, old-growth beech forests, and sphagnum bog from development and logging.
+The park is the only Ukrainian nature park founded on volcanic rocks of the Vihorlat-Hutyn ridge.
+[2]

 Major Trails And Attractions

-The park offers hiking trails through volcanic landscapes with distinctive rock formations and forested crater features.
-The thermal mineral springs are a popular attraction, with some accessible for bathing.
-Mountain trails ascend to panoramic viewpoints overlooking the Vihorlat range.
-The volcanic geology creates unusual and photogenic landforms unlike those in other Carpathian parks.
+The park offers hiking trails through volcanic landscapes with the distinctive rock formations of the Enchanted Valley geographical reserve, where volcanic stone formations reach up to 100 meters.
+[1] The thermal mineral springs are a popular attraction, with some accessible for bathing.
+The Chorne Bahno sphagnum bog, the deepest of its kind in the Ukrainian Carpathians, is a unique natural monument.
 Forest walks through old-growth beech are atmospheric and peaceful.
+Mountain trails ascend to panoramic viewpoints overlooking the Vihorlat-Hutyn volcanic ridge.

 Visitor Facilities And Travel

 The park is accessible from towns in Zakarpattia Oblast, with connections to Uzhhorod and Mukachevo.
+The nearest settlement is Ilnytsia.
 Visitor facilities include marked trails and basic information points.
 Accommodation is available in nearby villages.
 The thermal spring areas have modest facilities for visitors.
 The park is best visited from May through October for hiking.
+[1]

 Conservation And Sustainability

-Conservation focuses on protecting the volcanic geological features from quarrying, maintaining old-growth forests, and managing the thermal spring areas sustainably.
+Conservation focuses on protecting the volcanic geological features from quarrying, maintaining old-growth beech forests, managing the Chorne Bahno sphagnum bog, and overseeing the thermal spring areas sustainably.
 Logging threats persist in the surrounding forests.
-The park's unique geological heritage warrants strong protection.
-Climate change monitoring addresses potential impacts on forest ecosystems and thermal spring discharge.
+The park's unique geological heritage as the only Ukrainian nature park on volcanic rocks of the Vihorlat-Hutyn ridge warrants strong protection.
+Climate change monitoring addresses potential impacts on forest ecosystems and the sphagnum bog hydrology.
+[1]

 Visitor Ratings